orstavik/JoiEvents/docs/1_Intro/HowTo1_composeWithEvents.md

 # HowTo: Event composition

+> todo rename old events to "OS Events" and "DOM Events" to just "events".

 ## What does it mean "to compose" HTML, JS, and CSS?

 > "It's a beautiful thing, the Destruction of words.
 Of course the great wastage is in the verbs and